LatamLink/latamlink.io/docs/consensus-mechanism.md

 ---
-id: protocolo-consenso
+id: consensus-mechanism
 title: Consensus Mechanism
 sidebar_label: Consensus Mechanism
 ---

-The consensus mechanism ensures that each new block that is added to the Blockchain be the unique versión of the agreed truth for the whole nodes in the network.
+The consensus mechanism ensures that each new block that is added to the Blockchain be the unique version of the agreed truth for the whole nodes in the network.
 Henceforth, a consensus algorithm aims to find a common agreement that is accepted for the whole network.

 In the case of LatamLink, there is a group of nodes that have transactions validation authority and write these transactions within new blocks.
 We call these nodes **Block Producers**.